-The Company is subject to risks common to development stage companies in the biopharmaceutical industry including, but not limited to, uncertainty of product development and commercialization, dependence on key personnel, uncertainty of market acceptance of products and product reimbursement, product liability, uncertain protection of proprietary technology, potential inability to raise additional financing necessary for development and commercialization, and compliance with the U.S. Food and Drug Administration and other government regulations.
+The Company is subject to risks common to development stage companies in the biopharmaceutical industry including, but not limited to, uncertainty of product development and commercialization, dependence on key personnel, uncertainty of market acceptance of products and product reimbursement, product liability, uncertain protection of proprietary technology, potential inability to raise additional financing necessary for development and commercialization, and compliance with the U.S. Food and Drug Administration (FDA) and other government regulations.

-The Company has incurred losses since inception, including approximately \$52.5 million for the three months ended March 31, 2021, resulting in an accumulated deficit of approximately \$478.0 million as of March 31, 2021.
+The Company has incurred losses since inception, including approximately \$209.4 million for the nine months ended September 30, 2022, resulting in an accumulated deficit of approximately \$876.8 million as of September 30, 2022.
 Management expects to incur losses for the foreseeable future.
-To date, the Company has funded its operations primarily through proceeds from sales of the Company's common and Series A Convertible Preferred Stock.
-The Company believes that its cash, cash equivalents and marketable securities at March 31, 2021 will be sufficient to fund operations past one year from the issuance of these financial statements.
-To meet its future capital needs, the Company intends to raise additional capital through debt or equity financings, collaborations, partnerships or other strategic transactions.
-However, there can be no assurance that the Company will be able to complete any such transactions on acceptable terms or otherwise.
+To date, the Company has funded its operations primarily through proceeds from sales of the Company's capital stock.
+In addition, the Company entered into a Loan and Security Agreement (the "Loan Facility") with Hercules Capital, Inc. and the several banks and other financial institutions or entities party thereto in May 2022 which provides for an aggregate of up to \$250.0 million in term loans, which will be available in four tranches, subject to the Company's achievement of certain milestones and conditions.
+The first \$50.0 million tranche was drawn at closing of the Loan Facility (see Note 6 - Long Term Debt).
 The inability of the Company to obtain sufficient funds on acceptable terms when needed could have a material adverse effect on the Company's business, results of operations and financial condition.
-The Company has the ability to delay certain research activities and related clinical expenses if necessary due to liquidity concerns until a date when those concerns are relieved.
+The Company believes it has the ability to delay certain clinical and precommercialization activities and related expenses if necessary due to liquidity concerns until a date when those concerns are relieved.
+If the Company is unable to obtain funding, the Company: could be forced to delay, reduce or eliminate some or all of its clinical studies or pre-commercialization efforts, which could adversely affect its business prospects; could adversely affect liquidity; and could affect the Company's ability to maintain compliance with covenants under the Loan Facility.